 35.15.1 Basic EHT BSS operation

+An EHT STA has dot11EHTOptionImplemented equal to true. (#19606)

 The basic EHT-MCS and NSS set is the set of <EHT-MCS, NSS> tuples that are supported by all EHT STAs that are members of an EHT BSS.
 The basic EHT-MCS and NSS set is established by the STA that starts the EHT BSS, and is indicated by the Basic EHT-MCS And NSS Set field of the EHT Operation parameter in the MLME-START.request primitive.
 Other EHT STAs determine the basic EHT-MCS and NSS set from the Basic EHT-MCS And NSS Set field of the EHT Operation element in the BSS Description derived through the scan mechanism (see 11.1.4.1 (General)).